alb5374/mgkdb/README.md

 	* *Desired* fields are: ```input_heat```, ```confidence```, and ```keywords```.
 		* ```input_heat```: in MW, is for simulations based on experiments with known input heat
 		* ```confidence```: will allow MGKDB to guage the checks that went into setting up your simulation.
 Low values are for simulations that were quickly thrown together, with little or no prior checks performed.
 High values are for simulations for which a wide array of numerical and physical checks were performed
 		* ```keywords```: are very helpful to provide MGKDB with metadata and allows for smart searching through the database.
-Please include as many as possible!
+MGKDB will automatically fill in 'linear' or 'nonlin'.
+Please include as many relavent keywords as possible!
-3. MGKDB will automate finding important parameters and upload them to the database.
+3. Run mgk_uploader.py and MGKDB will automate finding parameters and quantities of interest and upload them to the database.
 A message will display if your run was uploaded successfully.
+If a document in MGKDB contains the same folder name, you will be prompted with whether you would like to remove the original document and reupload the folder or keep the folder already in MGKDB.
+This is the current 'update' functionality, though proper update functionality is soon to come!

 *Thank you for contributing!*
 ### **Example mgk_uploader.py header**